+Is there a consistent solution to the grandfather paradox?
 There is no single or clear answer to this question that satisfies both physicists and philosophers, or more precisely, philosophers and physicists that are interested in finding a resolution.
 The problem is this; the paradox consists of two disparate, and seeming irreconcilable propositions, the first being that backward time travel might be possible, and the other being that it might be possible to side step the causality problem.

 Philosophical Aspects of the Grandfather Paradox

-Philosophical treatments of the grandfather paradox highlight that changing the past would subsequently results in a logical contradiction to the timeline’s history.
+Philosophical treatments of the grandfather paradox highlight that changing the past would subsequently result in a logical contradiction to the timeline’s history.
 It is argued that a time traveler would therefore be unable to change the past, and could only act in a way that is consistent with what has already happened.

 Compossibility theory basically states that since history happened in a certain way, it cannot happen in any other way.
 Naturally, this means that it would be impossible to kill one’s own grandfather in some past time simply because one is descended from him, and therefore exist in the present.

 Novikov Self-consistency Principle